-Learning Units Theory Days Hours Practical Days Hours Recommended Sessional Assessment Schedule Dates LU 1: Assurance quality during processing 60 Minutes 60 Minutes Each trainee will go through a theoretical assessment by answering short questions regarding citrus quality and its maintenance.
+Learning Units Theory Days Hours Practical Days Hours Recommended Sessional Assessment Schedul Dates LU 1: Assurance quality during processing 60 Minutes 60 Minutes Each trainee will go through a theoretical assessment by answering short questions regarding citrus quality and its maintenance.
 After wards will be assessed theoretically by assuring citrus quality during processing line inspecting each step including feeding, sorting, washing, drying, waxing and grading chambers.
 He will ensure the quality by developing checklists and ensuring the standard procedures of processing line.
-Trainee will be assessed in knowing the export quality parameters proving implementation of food safety managements systems and standards LU 2: Control quality at critical control points 120 Minutes 240 Minutes Trainee will be assessed theoretically in following parameters: What are critical control points (CCPs)?
-What is the criteria of determining the critical control points (CCPs) are determined?
-What are critical limits (CLs)?
-What are the parameters of fixing critical limits (CLs) are determined?
+Trainee will be assessed in knowing the export quality parameters proving implementation of food safety managements systems and standards LU 2: Control quality at critical control points 120 Minutes 240 Minutes Trainee will be assessed theoretically in following parameters: 240 Minutes Trainee will be assessed theoretically in following parameters: - What are critical control points (CCPs)? - What is the criteria of determining the critical control points (CCPs) are determined? - What are critical limits (CLs)? - What are the parameters of fixing critical limits (CLs) are determined?